OpenTNF/opentnf/Example datasets/Stromstad/README.md

 [NRDB Stromstad OpenTNF.zip](NRDB-Stromstad-OpenTNF.zip) - contains a  small subset from the [Swedish National Road Database (NRDB)](http://www.nvdb.se/en/) GeoPackage OpenTNF format.

-[NRDB Stromstad OpenTNF-Rich.zip](NRDB-Stromstad-OpenTNF-Rich.zip) - has the same content i OpenTNF-Rich.
+[NRDB Stromstad OpenTNF-Rich.zip](NRDB-Stromstad-OpenTNF-Rich.zip) - contains a smaller subset in OpenTNF-Rich.
 To enable usage in standard GIS tools this file contain all of the contents of standard OpenTNF files, plus:

 * Geometries on Links (Split from LinkSequence geometries)
 * Rich extent tables with unpacked attribute values for all feature types